Rob Astorino: 2014 gubernatorial campaign

 On March 5, 2014, Astorino announced that he would run for New York State Governor against incumbent Democrat Andrew Cuomo.
 Astorino called for New Jersey Governor Chris Christie to resign as chairman of the Republican Governors Association due to his unwillingness to support Astorino's campaign.
 Astorino claimed that Christie's decision not to support him was made in deference to Cuomo.
 Astorino was supported by Robert Mercer's $1.55 million donation to a super PAC backing his bid.
 The super PAC accounted for nearly a quarter of the total money spent on Astorino's campaign.
 He was defeated in the election by a margin of 54.3%-40.3%.

-Rob Astorino likely lost the 2014 New York gubernatorial election due to a pact between then Democrat Governor Andrew Cuomo and Republican State Senate Majority Leader Dean Skelos.
-According to Astorino's campaign manager Michael Lawler, Cuomo bargained that as long as Long Island Republicans would pull for Cuomo in the gubernatorial election, then Cuomo wouldn't actively rally or monetarily support Democrats running races on Long Island.
-The result would lead to Cuomo winning the governorship and Republicans sweeping Long Island races handily.
-An exasperated Lawler summed up the situation to NY Post reporter Fred Dicker saying, “I’ve had enough of these f—ing people,’’.
-“I’m happy to go on the record about all of this, and if that means I don’t get a job up in Albany, I’m happy with it.”
+After the election, news broke of a pact between then Democratic Governor Andrew Cuomo and Republican State Senate Majority Leader Dean Skelos.
+According to Astorino's campaign manager Mike Lawler, Cuomo bargained that as long as Long Island Republicans would pull for Cuomo in the gubernatorial election, then Cuomo wouldn't actively rally or monetarily support Democrats running races on Long Island.
+The result may have played a part in Cuomo winning the governorship (though Republicans still faced an uphill battle in recapturing the governor's mansion in heavily Democratic New York) and Republicans sweeping Long Island races handily.
+An exasperated Lawler summed up the situation to NY Post reporter Fred Dicker saying, "I've had enough of these f—ing people.
+I'm happy to go on the record about all of this, and if that means I don't get a job up in Albany, I'm happy with it."

 Career after the 2017 election

 In September 2018, Astorino took a government relations position at Davidoff Hutcher & Citron.

 In June 2020, Astorino announced his campaign for New York's 40th State Senate district against incumbent first-term Democrat Peter Harckham.
 Astorino lost the election, 52%-48%.
 He conceded the race to Harckham three weeks after Election Day.

-Astornino ran unsuccessfully in the Republican primary for governor 2022 New York gubernatorial election, losing to Congressman Lee Zeldin In addition to Zeldin, he faced two other candidates in the 2022 Republican gubernatorial primary.
+Astorino ran unsuccessfully in the Republican primary for governor 2022 New York gubernatorial election, losing to Congressman Lee Zeldin In addition to Zeldin, he faced two other candidates in the 2022 Republican gubernatorial primary.